AntoineRR/nesmulator-core/README.md

 * Pass more tests
 * Add a configuration file for mapping Controls
 * Improve error handling and add more logs
-* Add a saving system
+* Add a save state system
+* Allow to configure the save path
 * Improve mapper 1

 ## License